 There is no evidence that how often a male releases sperm can negatively affect health.
 There may be some health benefits to sex and frequent ejaculation, though how often a male ejaculates will be different for each person.

-For most men, ejaculating is synonymous with having an orgasm, although some men can have an orgasm without ejaculating.
+Most males ejaculate when having an orgasm, although some can have an orgasm without ejaculating.

-This article looks at how often a man should release sperm, whether there is a link between ejaculation and cancer, and the effects of ejaculation on the body.
+This article looks at how often a male should release sperm, possible health benefits of ejaculation, and whether there is a link between ejaculation and cancer.

 - relationship status